History

 The Faculty has consistently obtained the highest ratings in official evaluations for teaching and research.
 Its work spans three millennia, straddles the globe and exemplifies the rich variety of sub-disciplines that constitutes history today.

-The Cambridge History course (Tripos) is divided into two parts: Part I and Part II.
-Part I lasts for two years; Part II occupies the third and final year of the course.
+The Cambridge History course (Tripos) is divided into three parts.
+Part IA (first year), Part IB (second year) and Part II, the third and final year of the course.
 In general, Part I emphasises a breadth of understanding of historical issues, encouraging students to study papers from a variety of periods and perspectives; Part II concentrates on acquiring depth of knowledge.

-At the centre of the Part II course are document-based Special Subjects, which are often based on a lecturer’s current research, as well as other specialised papers.
-Students have the option to substitute one paper with a dissertation, the subject of which they can devise themselves, with the help of a supervisor.
+The Part II course offers the opportunity to study a range of challenging and innovative areas of historical research in detail.
+You may choose from Special Subject and Advanced papers, which are often based on a lecturer’s current research, or the exploration of a complex theme.
+Students also have the option to substitute one paper with a research dissertation, the subject of which they can devise themselves, with the help of a supervisor.
 The majority of Part II students choose to do a dissertation and find developing their own research project very rewarding.

 Teaching and Other Arrangements

 History has always been a major part of the intellectual life of Magdalene College.
-Although the College is one of the smaller Colleges, there are a number of Fellows teaching in History or related disciplines, and their research interests reflect many of the areas of historical studies in Cambridge.
+Although Magdalene is one of the smaller Colleges, there are a number of Fellows teaching in History or related disciplines, and their research interests reflect many of the areas of historical studies in Cambridge.

-At any one time we have around 18 students reading History in the College, in addition to 6-10 graduate students embarked on MPhil or PhD study.
+At any one time we normally have around 18 undergraduates reading History in the College across all years, in addition to a varying number of graduate students embarked on MPhil or PhD study.
 It is a diverse and cosmopolitan community of scholars.
 We believe that a College environment provides unique conditions in which students can best develop their own intellectual interests in discussion with people with similar enthusiasms.

 Although individual study is the principal foundation of the course, in College we supplement Faculty and supervision teaching with seminars, discussion classes, guest speakers and social events.
-For example, much of the teaching for the general paper in Historical Argument and Practice takes place through College discussion classes.
+For example, much of the teaching for the general paper in Historical Thinking takes place through College discussion classes.

 Magdalene has an active History Society, open to all Magdalene historians - Fellows, graduates and undergraduates.
 It meets several times a Term, organises talks, excursions and social events.
 We also hold an Annual Dinner in Lent Term.
-In addition to the core teaching staff listed, the College has Research Fellows in History (Professor James Raven and Dr Sara Caputo).
-There are also several active retired Fellows in History (Professor Eamon Duffy, Dr Ronald Hyam, and Professor Emma Rothschild), as well as historians working in cognate subject areas, such as Dr John Patterson (Classics/Ancient History), Professor Amira Bennison (Middle Eastern Studies), and Dr John Munns (History of Art).
+In addition to the core teaching staff listed, the College has several Research Fellows in History.
+There are also several active retired Fellows in History (Professor Eamon Duffy, Dr Ronald Hyam, Professor Emma Rothschild, and Dr Christina Skott), as well as historians working in cognate subject areas, such as Dr John Patterson (Classics/Ancient History), Professor Amira Bennison (Middle Eastern Studies), and Dr John Munns (History of Art).

 Language teaching

-Magdalene history is very committed to the ongoing development of students' language skills.
-Every historian is entitled to language tuition in any language he or she chooses.
-Some keep up those they have studied at school; the more courageous tackle something entirely new.
+Magdalene is very committed to the ongoing development of students' language skills.
+Every historian is entitled to language tuition in any language of their choosing.
+Some keep up those they have studied at school; others tackle something entirely new.
 Knowledge of one or more languages helps with many Part I papers, and is particularly useful for some Part II courses, especially certain special subjects and dissertation topics.
 The most popular choices are French, Arabic, German, and Spanish.

 The Centre of History and Economics at Magdalene College